evergreen-ci/git-co-evg-base/README.md

   Examples

-  Working on a fix for a task 'replica_sets' on the build variants 'enterprise-rhel-80-64-bit' and 'enterprise-windows', to ensure the task has been run on those build variants:
+  Working on a fix for a task 'replica_sets_jscore_passthrough' on the build variants '!
+Amazon Linux 2 arm64 (all feature flags)' and '!
+Enterprise Windows (all feature flags)', to ensure the task has been run on those build variants:

-      git co-evg-base --run-task replica_sets --build-variant enterprise-rhel-80-64-bit --build-variant enterprise-windows
+      git co-evg-base --run-task replica_sets_jscore_passthrough --display-variant-name "^!
+Amazon Linux 2 arm64 (all feature flags)$" --display-variant-name "^!
+Enterprise Windows (all feature flags)$"

   Starting a new change, to ensure that there are no systemic failures on the base commit: